 When it comes to comfort the Drum Thorne’s comfortable seat does the job.
 The top of the seat has 3 ½ inches of durable good quality foam that last a long time.
-The bicycle style seat helps you fit around the wheel nicely which makes cutting off the circulation in your legs less likely.
+Overall the extra cushion on the Throne will help prevent your bum from getting numb and make your time on the wheel more comfortable.

 This seat is very sturdy and only a little over 14 pounds.
 It does not wobble when you’re throwing on the wheel.
 This seat has no wheels but thick rubber feet that stay where you put it.
 Drummers have used this Throne for many years and love the comfort and durability of it.

 Being adjustable is a big plus.
 When it comes to the size of potters and a comfortable position you want to be in, one size does not fit all.
 Being able to adjust this seat from 18 inches all the way to 24 inches is nice.